Keep the Trail Access info current...

 Goldfields & Mining

-Heath and Bare Creek trails is a 3.7km, grade 3 One Way hike located in the Garigal National Park, NSW.
+Heath and Bare Creek trails is a 3.7km, grade 3 one way hike, located in the Garigal National Park, New South Wales.
 The hike should take approximately 1.5hrs to complete.

 Popular for mountain biking and horse riding, Heath trail is a challenging fire trail running down into the valley of Garigal National Park.
 It’s a fantastic ride and suited to more experienced mountain bikers.
 There are sandy corners and the terrain can be rough, so take care.
 Of course, if you ride down into the valley you’ll have to ride back out – the climb can be hard work, but it’s definitely worth the effort.